DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I wrote the first 3 suites with Jasmine for my app.
 Then I deepened a little bit my understanding of closures in JavaScript.

 **Thoughts:** Testing is clearly an interesting skill to have in one's toolset.
 I will spend more time on this.

+### Day 76: 2018 May 16th

+**Today's Progress**: I completed a course about how to program a simple tennis game, and I made some modifications to it, adding more functionalities.
+Then I solved 2 algorithms on FreeCodeCamp.

+**Thoughts:** The algorithms are quite challenging, but I enjoy the process as they force me to dive deep into the relevant documentation(s) in order to solve them.